mestoru/russial/README.md

 ### Plain Ruby

-With plain Ruby it's looks like:
+With plain Ruby it looks like:

 ```ruby
 ruby_dictionary = {